acolomitchi/UnrollingAndLocality/README.md

 }
 ```

-Using templates to implement the recursion and hoping that the C++ compiler
-will be coerced to inline by optimization flags is exactly the
-`compile time loop unwinding` is about.

-Before jumping into the code
+Before jumping into the code:<ol>

-A note: examining the code above, one can really see that the only
+<li>A note: examining the code above, one can really see that the only
 requirement against a `point` type is to provide the
 'access by index operator', so any structure which implements
 `operator[]` will make a sufficiently-good point representation
-(including an array of an arithmetic type to hold the coordinates)
+(including an array of an arithmetic type to hold the coordinates)</li>

-Second, the `accumulator` function can be made generic enough to work
+<li>the `accumulator` function can be made generic enough to work
 not only the `sq_diff` but other functions as well - one will need just to pass
 the `sq_diff` (or other function) as a parameter.